 In November 2010, Fritz jumped back to 740 with its new tagline The Game and brought Between The Ropes with him.
 However, DeNucci had just moved to south Florida and Dickerman was not able to come back to the show due to his schedule.
-After a short time, it was decided that Between The Ropes would be better off as an online entity and Fritz began ramping up coverage on the Between The Ropes website and doing podcasts with DeNucci and Dickerman occasionally joining him over the next year.
+After a short time, it was decided that Between The Ropes would be better off as an online entity and Fritz began ramping up coverage on the Between The Ropes website, focusing on professional wrestling.

 Brian Fritz is the owner and primary writer for Between The Ropes.
 He is the original founder of the Between The Ropes radio show which debuted in August 1998.
-During that time, Fritz has also covered wrestling and/or MMA for The Orlando Sentinel and AOL FanHouse.
+During that time, Fritz has also covered wrestling and/or MMA for The Orlando Sentinel and AOL FanHouse and is currently a freelance writer for Sporting News.
 You can email him at firstname.lastname@example.org and follow him on Twitter @BrianFritz.

-Michael Wiseman is a contributor to the website.
+Michael Wiseman is the content director of the website.
 He is a pro wrestling enthusiast, MMA fan, and all-around geek.
-When not blogging, he likes to catch up on TV shows or dig in to the latest tech news.
-You can follow him on Twitter @therealwiseman
+When not blogging, he likes to catch up on TV shows or dig into the latest tech news.
+You can follow him on Twitter @therealwiseman.